gibizer/gibizer.github.io/_posts/2025-04-10-Nova-AI-Code-Review.md

     This suggests a way to catch and drop exceptions with a context manager instead of with an `except: pass` construct currently used in the code.
     Technically this is correct, the two ways are equivalent and the suggested way is more explicit about the intention.
-However the Nova code base never uses the suggested style.
-So this might be a style controversy a bit.
+However, the Nova code base never uses the suggested style.
+So this might be a style controversy among the maintainers.

 ### CodeRabbit - PR Summary